Soda-xyz/slowfall/README_ENV.md

 - ALLOWED_ORIGINS — optional comma-separated allowed origins used for CORS (CI will write it into app settings if present).

 Note on AZURE_CLIENT_ID and service principals vs Managed Identity (clarification)
-- CI (GitHub Actions): the workflow uses OIDC and requires a repository secret `AZURE_CLIENT_ID` which is the App Registration (client) id that has been configured with a federated credential for this repo/branch.
-This is required by the `azure/login` step in the workflow and is *not* the same as a runtime client secret.
-Keep `AZURE_CLIENT_ID` in your repository secrets for CI.
+- CI (GitHub Actions): the workflow uses OIDC and a baked-in App Registration client id in `.github/workflows/ci-cd.yml`.
+The client id is an identifier (not a secret).
+CI still requires a federated credential configured in Azure AD for the App Registration and appropriate RBAC (for example `AcrPush` on the registry).
+You do **not** need to add `AZURE_CLIENT_ID` as a repository secret for CI in this configuration.

 - Runtime (App Service / backend): the backend code prefers Azure managed identity / `DefaultAzureCredential` when running in Azure.
-The code also supports an optional service-principal fallback for local testing or for environments where a managed identity isn't available.
+The application also supports a service-principal fallback for local testing.
-  - If you want to run the app locally and authenticate Key Vault using a service principal, set the following environment variables locally (or in your `.env`):
+  - To run locally with a service principal set these environment variables (local `.env` or other secure store):
     - `AZURE_CLIENT_ID` (or Spring property `azure.client.id`) — client id of the service principal
     - `AZURE_TENANT_ID` (or Spring property `azure.tenant.id`) — tenant id
     - `AZURE_CLIENT_SECRET` (or Spring property `azure.client.secret`) — client secret
-  - If these three runtime variables are present, `KeyVaultConfig` will create a `ClientSecretCredential` (service principal) and use it to authenticate to Key Vault.
-If they are not present, the application will fall back to `DefaultAzureCredential`, which will try MSIs/managed identity, Azure CLI login, Visual Studio/Azure developer credentials, etc.
+  - If all three runtime variables are present, `KeyVaultConfig` will use `ClientSecretCredential` to authenticate to Key Vault.
+Otherwise the app falls back to `DefaultAzureCredential` (managed identity, az cli creds, etc.).
+Prefer managed identity in production; only use service-principal values locally as needed and do not commit them.
-  - Recommendation: prefer `DefaultAzureCredential` / managed identity for production (no secrets).
-Use the service principal variables only for local debugging when necessary.
-If you do set them for local dev, *do not* commit secrets into the repository — use a local `.env` excluded by `.gitignore` or other secure local secret storage.

 Secrets you may remove (NOT used by current OIDC workflow)
 - AZURE_CLIENT_SECRET — not required by CI's OIDC-based workflow.
 However, the application still supports a runtime service-principal fallback when `azure.client.id`, `azure.client.secret`, and `azure.tenant.id` properties are present; only remove this secret if you are sure no team member relies on service-principal local auth or any external automation needs it.